appsignal/public_config/dashboards/ruby_vm/README.md

 When the above conditions are met, the measurement of global VM lock waiting threads and global VM lock timings is enabled by default.
 Measuring these values, however, incurs a performance cost in itself.
 To avoid this performance cost throughout the application, it is possible for the user to set the `enable_gvl_waiting_threads` and `enable_gvl_global_timer` AppSignal configuration options to `false`, and then manually control when these metrics are activated through the use of GVLTools itself, [as described in our documentation](https://docs.appsignal.com/ruby/integrations/global-vm-lock.html).

-The following graphs are displayed in this magic dashboard:
+The following graphs are displayed in this automated dashboard:

 - [Global timer](#global-timer)
 - [Waiting threads](#waiting-threads)